QuantEcon/lecture-source-py/source/rst/arma.rst

 Introduction
 =================================

-Consider a sequence of random variables :math:`\{ X_t \}` indexed by :math:`t \in \mathbb Z` and taking values in :math:`\mathbb R`
+Consider a sequence of random variables :math:`\{ X_t \}` indexed by :math:`t \in \mathbb Z` and taking values in :math:`\mathbb R`.

-Thus, :math:`\{ X_t \}` begins in the infinite past and extends to the infinite future --- a convenient and standard assumption
+Thus, :math:`\{ X_t \}` begins in the infinite past and extends to the infinite future --- a convenient and standard assumption.

-As in other fields, successful economic modeling typically assumes the existence of features that are constant over time
+As in other fields, successful economic modeling typically assumes the existence of features that are constant over time.

-If these assumptions are correct, then each new observation :math:`X_t, X_{t+1},\ldots` can provide additional information about the time-invariant features, allowing us to  learn from as data arrive
+If these assumptions are correct, then each new observation :math:`X_t, X_{t+1},\ldots` can provide additional information about the time-invariant features, allowing us to  learn from as data arrive.

-For this reason, we will focus in what follows on processes that are *stationary* --- or become so after a transformation (see for example :doc:`this lecture <additive_functionals>` and :doc:`this lecture <multiplicative_functionals>`)
+For this reason, we will focus in what follows on processes that are *stationary* --- or become so after a transformation (see for example :doc:`this lecture <additive_functionals>` and :doc:`this lecture <multiplicative_functionals>`).